55jflores/55jflores/README.md

 - 👋 Hi, I’m Jesus Flores
-- 👀 I’m interested in any kind of software development, however my most favorite areas are Computer Vision, Machine Learning and Deep Learning
+- 👀 I’m interested in any kind of software development, however my most favorite areas are Computer Vision and Machine Learning
 - I have done iOS, Web (both front and back-end), Game development, Arduino, Raspberry Pi and API development apart from Deep Learning,Machine learning and Computer Vision
 - 🌱 I’m currently learning React and React-Native